deankoch/UYRW_data/markdown/get_landuse.md

 dem.tif = raster(here(my_metadata('get_dem')['dem', 'file']))
 ```

-## Download the landuse raster and attribute table from USGS
+## download the landuse raster and attribute table from USGS

 The GAP/LANDFIRE data can be downloaded in a zip archive covering
 various geographic extents from the [Land Cover Data